Integrated Tax Strategy for High-Net-Worth Individuals | Intentional LLC | Fort Mill, SC

 Equity compensation planning

-ISOs, NSOs, RSUs, and ESPP shares all have different tax treatments and require different timing strategies.
-We work with clients to plan the exercise and sale of equity compensation in a way that minimizes unnecessary tax exposure.
+ISOs, NSOs, RSUs, and ESPP shares all carry different tax treatments and require different timing strategies.
+We work with clients to plan the exercise and sale of equity compensation in a way that avoids unnecessary concentration and minimizes tax exposure.

 05